 More than 40 years later, Elton John is as big as ever.

 Van Halen guitarist Eddie Van Halen in his younger days.
 The band got its start in the 1970s, with its self-titled debut album coming out in 1978.

 Eddie Van Halen is all grown up and still tours with Van Halen -- along with his bassist son, Wolfgang (his child with Valerie Bertenelli).

 Here's Ozzy Osbourne (second from left) in his younger days, leading up Black Sabbath's original lineup in the 1970s.

 Osbourne is still rocking today, whether he's playing his solo work or reuniting with the members of Black Sabbath.
-He's seen here performing onstage at the 10th annual MusiCares MAP Fund Benefit Concert on May 12, 2014, in Los Angeles.
+He's seen here arriving at a Hollywood movie premiere on June 25, 2015.

 The Rolling Stones, known for their bad boy image, almost look wholesome back in the old days.